Furious final day of campaigning before Mexico’s elections

 It has been dangerous for candidates as well.
 Risk analysis consultant Etellekt tallied 48 killings of candidates for local offices.

-Three days of campaign silence follow Wednesday’s blowout events, the largest of which was expected to be Lopez Obrador’s in the capital’s huge stadium.
+Three days of campaign silence follow Wednesday’s blowout events, the largest of which was Lopez Obrador’s in the capital’s huge stadium.
 Originally from the Gulf coast state of Tabasco, Lopez Obrador was Mexico City’s mayor in 2000-2005.

 He campaigned as the candidate for change, casting himself as the only real chance of ridding the government of corruption and finding peace amid spiraling violence.